browserengineering/book/book/animations.md

 animation, will now run super smoothly.

-One final note: the compositing data structures need to be cleared when changing tabs, so let's do that (factoring out a `clear_data` method to do it more cleanly now that there are several things to clear):
+One final note: the compositing data structures need to be cleared when changing tabs.
+Let's do that by factoring out a `clear_data` method that clears everything in one go.

 ``` {.python}
 class Browser: